dasch-swiss/dsp-tools/docs/dsp-tools-create.md

   }
 }
 ```
-The nodes section then must contain the fields
+The nodes section then must contain the fields:

-- _file_: Path to the excel file
+- _file_: Path to the Excel file
-- _worksheet_: The name of the worksheet in the excel
+- _worksheet_: The name of the worksheet in the Excel

-The nodenames are composed from the label by concatenating the words in the label, with the first word starting wit a
+The node names are composed of the label by concatenating the words in the label, with the first word starting with a
-lower case character and the other words starting with an upper case character.
+lower case character, and the other words starting with an upper case character.
 So the label `Chamber music` would
-become the name `chamberMusic`. _Please note that the label must be unqiue for one list.
+become the name `chamberMusic`.
+Please note that the label must be unique for a list.
 If in a hierarchical list the
-same label is used several times, the nodename will be expanded by adding underlines "_" at the end until the name is
+same label is used several times, the node name will be expanded by adding underlines "_" at the end until the name is
-unique_.
+unique.

-As already mentioned before, the _lists_ element is optional.
+As already mentioned before, the lists element is optional.
 If there are no lists, this element has to be omitted.

 ### Groups
 `"groups": [<group-definition>, <group-definition>,...]`

-This object contains _groups_-definitions.
+This object contains groups definitions.
 This is (only) used to specify the permissions a user gets.
 A project may
 define user groups such as "project-admins", "students" etc. and give the members of each group individual permissions.

-A _group_-defintion has the following elements:
+A group definition has the following elements:

-- _name_: The name of the group.
+- _name_: name of the group
-- _description_: Description of the purpose of the group.
+- _description_: description of the purpose of the group
-- _selfjoin_: True, if users are able to join the group; false, if an administrator must add the users.
+- _selfjoin_: true if users are able to join the group; false if an administrator must add the users
-- _status_: Has the value true if the group is active and false if the group is not active.
+- _status_: true if the group is active; false if the group is inactive

 Example:
 ```json